-Your censure, Basil.
+your censure, Bosil.
 Yet were it done again,

-I linew Ishould again be dumb.
+I know Ishould again de dumb.
 My Tonque

 Jeems in imagination but it darren

 In actuality.
-When I am from her.
+When I am from his,

-I was her with the accent of a god,
+I woo her with the accent of a god,

 Facsimile of a page from THE MAID IN THE MILL